 Maintenance payments

-Maintenance is money paid by one person to support another — like a child, spouse, civil partner or qualified cohabitant.
+Maintenance is financial support.
+It means money paid by a person for the support of another person, such as a dependent child, spouse, civil partner or a qualified cohabitant.

 -